rr-codes4/Astrophysics_Beginner_projects/README.md

 # Astrophysics_Beginner_projects
 # 🌌 Astrophysics & Python: A Beginner's Map
 Welcome!
-I am building this repository to document my journey toward Astrophysics.
+I am building this repository to document my journey toward Astrophysics with the assistance of AI .

 ## 🔭 Recommended Datasets
 As an aspiring researcher, I’ve found these sources most useful for Python analysis: